VTT-ProperTune/OpenPFC/README.md

 ## Features

 - scales up to tens of thousands of cores, demonstrably
-- modern c++17 header only library, easy to use
+- modern c++17 header only framework, easy to use

 ## Installing